wxzzxrdresurrection/wxzzxrdresurrection.github.io/README.md

 - [VIEW DEMO](https://simple-portfolio.vicbox.dev)

 ### Features
+**Now upgraded to Astro v5**: the latest release of Astro.

-- **Astro v5-beta**: Utilizes the latest features of Astro for a fast and optimized static site.
+- **Astro v5**: Utilizes the latest features of Astro for a fast and optimized static site.
 - **Tailwind CSS**: Includes Tailwind CSS for easy and efficient styling.
 - **ShadCN**: Implements ShadCN components for a modern and cohesive design system.
 - **TypeScript**: Written in TypeScript for type safety and better developer tooling.